htutarkar67/ICT111-WatchMate-MVP/docs/weekly-logbook.md

 3. Prepare customer validation questions and collect initial feedback from potential users.

-4.Adjust the project scope, target users, and value proposition based on research findings.
+4. Adjust the project scope, target users, and value proposition based on research findings.

 ## Lab 02: IT Opportunity Scanning